 After you have launched the scan, Nessus will start doing its thing.
 It will ping the target hosts, probe the ports, and attempt to identify the operating systems and detect the running services.
 You can monitor the progress of the entire scan or you can click a particular host to see its particular progress.

-When the scan completes, you can browse through the scan results within the Nessus client or you can export the results to .nessus, .nbe, or HTML format.
+When the scan completes, you can browse through the scan results within the Nessus client or you can export the results to .nessus, .db, PDF, CSV, and HTML format.
+Reports in the .nessus format are XML-based and use an expanded set of XML tags to make extracting and parsing information more granular.

 Nessus command line options